HoaiNam2k5/BMCSDL_Nhom4_WebCar/README.md

 ---

-## Database Setup & SQL Scripts
+## ⚙️ Database Setup & SQL Scripts

-To get the backend up and running, you need to configure the Oracle Database by executing the provided scripts in the following order.
+To get the backend up and running, you need to configure the Oracle Database by executing the provided scripts in the following order:

 ### 1. User Creation & Privilege Granting (`orcl~1.sql`)
 Execute this script using a DBA account (e.g., `SYSTEM/SYSDBA`).
 It handles the creation of the `CARSALE` user and grants necessary privileges, including VPD, MAC, and Auditing rights.